 Take colors seriously; and use light tones as much as possible.

-A bathroom doesn’t need a full palette, two or three colors top is plenty.
+While on Amazon.com remember that a bathroom doesn’t need a full palette.
+Two or three colors is plenty.
 Your palette should connect your bathroom as a whole so that your paint color will unite walls, fittings, floors, and tiles.
 Don’t apply strong contrasts which can break up the space and make the room look smaller.

-Have your walls the same color, and add variety with a corner plant, decorative shelves above the toilet, or new hand towels.
-Make sure your shower curtain is light and solid.
+If you’d like your bathroom to appear larger, make sure your shower curtain is light and solid.
 Busy curtains, or murals, though beautiful will make your bathroom feel smaller.

 If you’re working in a small room, you need to work with every aspect of the space.
 In a bathroom, use the height you have to make it look larger.
-Consider wallpapers, stripes, tall fixtures, etc.,
+Consider wallpapers, stripes, tall fixtures, or an accent wall to help out.

 4. Emphasize the Mirror